yduf/yduf.github.io/_posts/2020-12-23-cpp-nth_element.md

 Total complexity: O(N log n) where N is the total number of elements in the array.

 see also
-- [std::priority_queue](https://en.cppreference.com/w/cpp/container/priority_queue) - with vector as underlying container
+- [std::priority_queue](https://en.cppreference.com/w/cpp/container/priority_queue) - use vector as underlying container